jaspersong/Project_CS-4500/report/doc.md

 data structure with sort of O(1) algorithmic getting methods.
 This class primarily stores items in DataItem_, which is a union of various other primitives.
-The data type of the value stored within a DataItem must be determined by the class that uses the LinkedListArray_.
+The data type of the value stored within a DataItem must be determined by the class that uses the ArrayOfArrays.
 NOTE: This linked list of arrays does NOT support removing items.
 Only replacing them with different values, or adding new ones.
 This is because Row, Schema and Column APIs do not have a need for removing items.